Greater Greenville Master Gardeners

 • Problem Solving

 After successfully completing the classroom portion, which involves regular attendance and passing a final exam, participants receive the title of "Master Gardener Intern".
-These interns are then required to volunteer at least 40 hours of educational service in the Clemson Extension office or in the community to become a Certified Clemson Extension Master Gardener.
-Volunteer activities are coordinated through the local county Extension office.
+These interns are then required to volunteer at least 40 hours of educational service in the community to become a Certified Clemson Extension Master Gardener.

-The Master Gardener program in Greenville County is coordinated by Mary Vargo, Horticulture Extension Agent.
+The Master Gardener program in Greenville County is coordinated by Drew Jeffers, Horticulture Extension Agent.

 (864) 232-4431